Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: PROOF OF PROPOSITION

-The proof follows by adopting similar reasoning as in the proof of Cor.~\ref{cor:01}, and by setting as arbitrary neighbouring node $k_0$ the super-node $\dot{v}^1_1$.

-\section{Proof of Proposition~\ref{prop:03}}
+\section{PROOF OF PROPOSITION~\ref{prop:03}}

 Similarly to the previous proofs, we adopt Fig.~\ref{fig:05} labeling and we suppose, without any loss in generality, that the $n_i$-complete connected graph state $\ket{K_{n_i}}$ has to be shared between one client node of the first QLAN and all the $(n_2-1)$-clients of the right-most QLAN.
 Accordingly, $\ket{K_{n_2}}$ corresponds to the complete graph $K_{n_2} = \big( \{\dot{v}^2_j\} \cup \ddot{P}_2, (\{\dot{v}^2_j\} \cup \ddot{P}_2)^2 \big)$ with $\ddot{P}_2$ defined in \eqref{app:1.1.bis}.
-The proof follows by performing: i) $(n_1-2)$-Pauli-z measurements on the qubits stored at the clients of the left-most QLAN, with the exception of the client $\dot{v}^2_j$, ii) a Pauli-$y$ measurement at the super-node of the first QLAN, and iii) a Pauli-$y$ measurement at the super-node of the second QLAN.
-From \eqref{eq:11}, by performing ($n_1- 2$) Pauli-z measurements on the clients of first QLAN is equivalent to remove all the clients in $P_2$ in \eqref{app:1.4}, except for the client node $\dot{v}^2_j$.
-Thus the resulting graph is:
+The proof follows by performing: i) $(n_1-2)$-Pauli-$z$ measurements on the qubits stored at the clients of the left-most QLAN, with the exception of the client $\dot{v}^2_j$, ii) a Pauli-$y$ measurement at the super-node of the first QLAN, and iii) a Pauli-$y$ measurement at the super-node of the second QLAN.
+From \eqref{eq:11}, by performing ($n_1- 2$) Pauli-$z$ measurements on the clients of first QLAN is equivalent to remove all the clients in $\dot{P}_2$ in \eqref{app:1.4}, except for the client node $\dot{v}^2_j$.
+Thus the resulting graph is $S_{n_1,n_2} - \big(\dot{P}_2 \setminus \{\dot{v}^2_j \}\big)$ which is equal to:

-Then,a Pauli-$y$ measurement is performed on the qubit -- associated to the vertex $\dot{v}^1_1$ -- stored at super-node of the first QLAN.
+Then, a Pauli-$y$ measurement is performed on the qubit -- associated to the vertex $\dot{v}^1_1$ -- stored at super-node of the first QLAN.
 From \eqref{eq:11}, and by reasoning as in Appendix~\ref{app:02}, this yields to the graph :

 We observe that the graph $S''_{n_2+1}$ in \eqref{app:3.3} corresponds to a star graph connecting the set $\ddot{P}_2 \cup \{\ddot{v}^1_1,\dot{v}^2_j\}$ with super-node $\ddot{v}^1_1$ being the center of the star.
 Then, a Pauli-$y$ measurement is performed on the qubit $\ddot{v}^1_1$ stored at super-node of second QLAN.
 From \eqref{eq:11}, this is equivalent to perform the following sequence of graph operations $\tau_{\ddot{v}^1_1} \left( S''_{n_2+1} \right)-\ddot{v}^1_1$.
 Step-by-step, the local complementation yields to the graph: